It can be scary to learn that you have cancer. But if you’re diagnosed with cervical cancer, know it’s very treatable when your doctor finds it early.

 Stages of cervical cancer are:

 Stage II.
 The cancer has spread outside of the cervix and uterus.
 It may have reached the upper part of the vagina.
+It may involve local lymph nodes but has not spread to distant sites.

 Your stage of a cancer won’t be changed if your cancer gets worse or comes back.
 Your doctor will always refer to it by the stage it was when it was diagnosed.